Asian stocks weaken as Turkey worries weigh, dollar stands tall

 TOKYO (Reuters) - Asian stocks sagged on Wednesday, failing to track Wall Street’s gains and with the dollar near a 13-month high as concerns about Turkey’s financial crisis weighed on investor appetite, despite the lira’s move away from an all-time low.

-The lira TRYTOM=D3--which plummeted to a record low of 7.24 to the dollar at the week's start, rattling global markets--stood little changed at 6.375 after rebounding nearly 8 percent overnight.
+The lira TRYTOM=D3--which plummeted to a record low of 7.24 to the dollar at the week's start, rattling global markets--stood little changed at 6.375 after rebounding more than 8 percent overnight.

 Wall Street’s three main indexes rose on Tuesday as the lira’s climb eased fears of broader financial contagion for now.
 A string of robust earnings also boosted U.S. shares. [.N]